arslankhanali/mlops-credit-fraud/README.md

 - **Model framework**: onnx-1 - Since we saved the model as ONNX in the [model training section](#3-train-the-model)
 - **Model location**:
     - **Name**: `mlflow-connection`
     - **Folder path**: This is the full path we can see in the MLFlow interface from the end of the [previous section](#4-view-the-model-in-mlflow).
-In my case it's `1/b86481027f9b4b568c9efa3adc01929f/artifacts/models/`.
+In my case it's `1/b86481027f9b4b568c9efa3adc01929f/artifacts/models`.
-    Beware that we only need the last part, which looks something like: `1/..../artifacts/models/`
+    Beware that we only need the last part, which looks something like: `1/..../artifacts/models`
-    > Note: `models` not `model`
+    > Note: `models` not `model`.
+There are 2 folder in MLflow that might cause confusion.

 ![MLFlow Model Path](img/MLFlow_Model_Path.png)

 ![Deployment Model Options](img/Deployment_Model_Options.png)